mParticle/docs/src/pages/developers/dsr-api/v2/index.md

 This API is our instance of the [OpenDSR framework](https://github.com/opengdpr/OpenDSR), formerly known as OpenGDPR.

+See the [Default Service Limits](/guides/default-service-limits) for information about API rate limits.

 ## Versions
 There are two versions of this API that we support: